aiyeraditya/deeplabcut_NCBS/README.md

 I recommend the installation of the CPU version of Tensorflow.
 All the major training will be done on Pakeeza GPU clusters. wxPython is the library required for running Graphical User Interface.

 If you got this far, Great!
-Now you are set-up for creating your project and training
+Now you are set-up for creating your project and training.
+All steps so far need to be done only once

 # Setting Up Training Set
 If you want to use the DeepLabCut GUI, refer to the DeepLabCut UserOverViewGuide for creating the training set